virtual-labs/exp-bounded-buffer-iiith/experiment/fundamentals.md

 ### 2. What is **Synchronization**?

 **Synchronization** refers to the coordination of **concurrent processes** to ensure they access shared resources without conflicts or inconsistencies.
-In the **bounded buffer problem**, synchronization ensures that:
+In the **bounded buffer problem**, synchronization ensures that
-- The producer does not overwrite data when the **buffer is full**.
+- The producer does not overwrite data when the **buffer is filled**.
 - The consumer does not read garbage values when the **buffer is empty**.
 - Multiple producers and consumers do not simultaneously access the buffer, preventing **data corruption**.